LeandroRochAlg/failure-api/Documents/Final/Routes/REACTION.md

 ### Additional Notes
 - **Authentication:** All routes require authentication and can only be accessed by authenticated users.
-- **Input Validation:** Ensure proper validation of input data for all endpoints.
+- **Input Validation:** Ensure proper validation of input data for all endpoints, particularly for `ReactionName` and exclusive usage of `JobApplicationId` or `ApplicationStepId`.